Art and Design

 Pupils are encouraged to explore and develop their creativity in a supportive, enriching and inspirational environment.
 Our aspirational and inclusive curriculum is designed to promote academic excellence and build personal growth in an explorative playful approach.

 KS3- The formal elements introduced in year 7 are enhanced and developed throughout key stage three.
 Each of the projects are designed to offer an interesting, challenging and fulfilling experience encouraging pupils to think creatively and critically about their own work and the work of others.
-All pupils should have by the end of this key stage; self-belief, an understanding of the impact the Art world has had through the centuries and a range of key skills which they can apply at a higher-level if they so choose.
+All pupils should have by the end of this key stage; self-belief, an understanding of the impact the Art world has had through the centuries and a range of practical knowledge and skills which they can apply at a higher-level if they so choose.

 We believe that all pupils should have a full and enriching journey through Art, allowing them to develop a wide range of skills and knowledge to make a positive difference to all aspects of their life.